 These UK-based designers are responsible for developing the Algaculture Symbiosis Suit; an apparatus that may look like it's straight out of a Science Fiction film, but really is an eco-friendly solution to the sustainable food dilemmas of the present time.

 Burton and Nitta's suit proposes that similar to plants, sea slugs and many other creatures, the human body can become semi-photosynthetic and capable of gaining essential nutrients from light sources.
 By transforming our consumption patterns into a symbiotic relationship where algae feeds off the carbon dioxide from our breath, the Aglaculture Symbiosis Suit is a trailblazing example of a portable, renewable and sustainable food source of the future.

-1,071 clicks in 10 w
+Research: 1,476 clicks in 167 w